Development of The Last of Us: Art design

-When creating the look of the Infected, the art team cycled through various iterations.
+When creating the look of the Infected, the art team cycled through various iterations, focusing on "organic" and "natural" as keywords.
 Some early ideas included the Infected looking like aliens or zombies.
 The final design was chosen when lead character artist Michael Knowland incorporated images of diseases and fungal growth onto a human.
 He expressed the difficulty in changing the art from 2D to 3D, which would allow viewing from different angles.
 The process involved sending completed concept art to the lighting and visual effects artists, who re-created the art within the game's engine.
 Due to the lack of artificial light sources in the game's world, the team was forced to work with natural light.
 To achieve high quality lighting, they used lightmaps.
 The use of lightmaps led to various problems, such as the discontinuities in the lighting; this was fixed by slightly modifying the texel intensities.
 When characters were added to scenes, they initially looked out of place; the addition of a shadow generally fixed this.

 The game's opening credits were directed by Kevin Joelson and designed by Henry Hobson.
 Original concept development for the opening sequence began in late January 2013, and full production began in March 2013.
 Though the team initially intended for the game to omit opening credits, they were later added to "bridge the gap" between the game's prologue and the following scene, a cut that was previously deemed "too sudden" without opening credits.
 San Diego Studio produced the opening credits, using time-lapse photography to record the growth of fungus over multiple days; only the spores at the end of the credits are computer-generated.
 The sequence was inspired by Planet Earth, which featured similar concepts.